Body Care Tips

 To improve the look and feel of your body, use a natural treatment that contains super hydrating ingredients to prevent dryness.
 The Revitalizing Night Jelly, for example, contains Spring Snowflake to rejuvenate dull skin, and Bilberry to replenish the skin with antioxidants and moisturizing fatty acids.

-And if you’re needing another luxurious product for enrichment and hydration overnight, the recovery night cream uses essential minerals and powerful oceanic plants to provide nutrient-rich absorption while you sleep.
+And if you’re needing another luxurious product for enrichment and hydration overnight, the Overnight Recovery Cream uses essential minerals and powerful oceanic plants to provide nutrient-rich absorption while you sleep.
 Since our bodies do most of its self-healing while we snooze, this skincare solution helps support the process that our cells already do naturally, so you wake up with a visibly radiant complexion.

 Our skin is a reflection of our wellness.
 Let’s care for all of it!
 By creating a routine that values our facial skin equally to our bodies, we can feel good about protecting and beautifying the whole package—face to footsies—no shortcuts made.